Chapter 14 : Oh, Bludger!

 "My dad?"
 She frowned.

 He shut his eyes, cursing under his breath.
 "A letter was on your desk.
-I didn't mean to read — well, that would be lying.
-I tried very hard not to read it, but I was, ahem, curious."
+I didn't mean to read—well, I tried very hard not to read it, but I was, ahem, curious."

 Scorpius waited with one hand on the doorknob, clearly bracing for some sort of retaliation, and even Albus was shirking for him.